Corey Bailey

 Even though the manufacturers put them through tests, I’m still not sure if they

-you are using them in a RAID configuration or using them in a server.
+you are using them in a RAID configuration or using the internet for archiving.

 One curious aspect of solid state drives is that they have a limited number of write